A simple way to invest in real estate projects

 1. How is the safety of my investments and the funds I hold guaranteed?

 Your investment is secured by a first or second mortgage on the property, as well as by other collateral (e.g. a surety or guarantee).
-Different projects have different risk mitigation measures, which you can find in the self-service under "Collateral" in the project information for each project.
+Different projects have different risk mitigation measures, which you can find in the self-service under "Securities" in the project information for each project.

-Funds in your user account that have not been invested are held on your behalf by Lemon way, a licensed payment service provider.
-These funds are held by Lemon way in segregated accounts with credit institutions in the European Economic Area (EEA) and are covered by a deposit guarantee scheme.
+Funds in your user account that have not been invested are held on your behalf by Lemonway, a licensed payment service provider.
+These funds are held by Lemonway in segregated accounts with credit institutions in the European Economic Area (EEA) and are covered by a deposit guarantee scheme.
 Profitus does not manage or control these funds.

 Please also note that investing always involves risks, including the risk of partial or total loss of the money invested.